-Try not to listen to your headphones, especially at night.
-As well as being distracting, it's showing that you have something that's worthwhile stealing.
-Make sure you keep any valuables tucked safely away in your coat or bag.
+Stay alert if listening to headphones, especially at night.
+As well as being distracting, headphones could be valuable and worth stealing.
+Make sure you keep any valuables in your coat or bag.

 Getting a taxi

-If you’re getting a taxi make sure it’s licensed.
+If you’re getting a taxi, make sure it’s licensed.
 Keep the number of a taxi company you trust on your mobile.
 Ask the taxi to pick you up directly outside where you are and stay inside until it arrives.
-If you do have to wait outside make sure to stay in a crowded area with plenty of street lights.
+If you have to wait outside, stay in a crowded area with plenty of street lights.

 If you don’t know any taxi companies in the area, call directory enquiries or go into a shop or restaurant nearby and ask them to call one for you.
-Always check for the taxi’s licence plate and roof sign, and remember, if you don’t feel comfortable, don’t get in.
+Always check for the taxi’s licence plate and roof sign.
+If you don’t feel comfortable, don’t get in.

 Travelling on public transport

-Make sure that you catch a bus at a stop that has other people waiting there.
+Make sure that you get a bus at a stop where other people are waiting.
 If you are getting a train, wait in an area of the platform with plenty of light where you can see if anyone is approaching you.

-Once you’re on board, try to sit somewhere where there are plenty of people or next to the driver.
-If you feel uncomfortable or afraid then speak to the driver.
+Once you’re on board, sit where there are plenty of people or next to the driver.
+If you feel uncomfortable or afraid, speak to the driver.
 Most trains have emergency alarms.
-If you get into trouble don’t be afraid to use them.
+If you get into trouble, don’t be afraid to use them.